by

 When a chief restructuring officer (CRO) begins to analyze what’s ailing a small or medium-sized company, a thorough assessment of the situation must be job #1.
 Has a key employee or owner retired or passed away?
 Have sales fallen?
 Expenses increased?
 Is there a shortage of supplies, or just cash?

 Most of the calls to the restructuring unit at TAP Financial Partners are prompted by ownership experiencing a shortfall in cash to meet payroll or pay expenses.
-Often, however, cash flow is just a symptom of other underlying problems that must be addressed quickly to keep the business from failing.change management
+Often, however, cash flow is just a symptom of other underlying problems that must be addressed quickly to keep the business from failing.

 Scenario 1: A business can be making a profit but still not have cash on hand if accounts payable is making payments to suppliers on the usual schedule while a key customer was falling behind on paying receivables, resulting in a shortage of available cash.